slemire/slemire.github.io/_posts/2022-04-25-thm-writeup-investigating-windows.md

 ---

-## 5. Whats the name of the scheduled task that is malicous.
+## 5. Whats the name of the scheduled task that is malicous

 - Abrimos ***Server Manager***, ***herramientas*** y ***task sheduler***, aca observamos que tarea se ejecuta a diario: